 When you’re an accountant, you learn that you can’t just look at one quarter and call it a success.
 You need year-over-year growth.
 Brain health is the same.
 I’m not saying I’ve cured my aging brain—I’m 55, not 25.
 There are still days when I walk into the kitchen and have no idea why I’m there.
 But now, instead of panicking, I check my inputs.
 Did I skip my session with The Brain Song?
 Did I skimp on my sleep?
 Did I forget to log my results?

 I’ve realized that my brain is a lot like a complex tax return.
 It’s full of weird loopholes, unexpected liabilities, and it requires constant filing.
 You can't just set it and forget it.
 You have to audit the results.
-I’m currently testing a high-conversion performer called The Genius Song (/go/alt-1) to see if it stacks up against my current 'Hero' pick, but that data is still in the 'Pending' folder.
+Recently, I started a small trial of a high-conversion performer called The Genius Song to see if it stacks up against my current 'Hero' pick, but that data is still in the 'Pending' folder.
+I’m only a few weeks in, so the sample size is too small to draw a conclusion yet.

 My Personal ROI Summary (14-Month Audit):

-- Current strategy: Combining The Brain Song with a clean diet and a very, very large spreadsheet.
+- Current strategy: Combining audio-based tools with a clean diet and a very, very large spreadsheet.

 The Accountant's Choice

 If you're looking for the best bang-for-your-buck in my current spreadsheet, I'd suggest starting with The Brain Song.
 It’s the lowest 'cost-per-point' increase I’ve found in my subjective memory scoring.
-No pills, no recurring high-cost subscriptions, just a solid addition to the mental ledger.
+No recurring high-cost subscriptions, just a solid addition to the mental ledger that actually shows up in the results column.

-Look, I’m not a doctor.
+Look, I’m not a health professional.
 I’m just a guy who likes numbers and doesn't want to lose them.
-If you’re starting to feel like your mental ledger isn't balancing, talk to your doctor first.
+If you’re starting to feel like your mental ledger isn't balancing, talk to your doctor first—get the medical audit out of the way.
 Then, maybe start a spreadsheet.
 It’s a lot harder to be scared of a problem when you’ve got it categorized in Column J.